compute-io/unique/README.md

 // [ 1, 3, 4, 5 ]
 ```

-Note: the `array` is mutated.
+Note: the input `array` is mutated.
 To avoid unwanted mutation of the original `array`,

 ``` javascript
 var copy = data.slice();